-Module Organiser:module 3125 Introduction to Infectious Disease Agents and their Control, and 11 week term 1 core teaching for MSc CID.
+Module Organiser:module 3125 Introduction to Infectious Disease Agents and their Control (IDAC), 11 week term 1 core teaching for MSc CID.
 Tutor, MSc project supervisor, MSc CID Exam Board and Course Committee, internal and external teaching on Medical Parasitology, Molecular Epidemiology, Vector Control, Diagnostics, principally in the context of South American Trypanosomiasis (Chagas disease) and leishhmaniasis.

 Research is primarily on molecular epidemiology and taxonomy of Leishmania and Trypanosoma cruzi, improvement of control strategies, including both fundamental experimental and field research, and on diagnostics development.